Fufuhu/dynamodb-local-development/README.md

 When it comes to cleaning up including volume to reset data, please use the command following.

+You can use DynamoDB Local with the endpoint of http://localhost:8000.
+You can access dynamodb-admin GUI with http://localhost:8001.

 ```console
 $ docker-compose down -v
 ```